-How much should I charge for freelance 3D modelling or Design? (rates)
+How Much Should I Charge (rates) for Freelance 3D Modelling or Design?

-One the more troublesome issues to deal with while working independently relates to how much the freelance designer (artist, programmer, etc.) should be charging a client or customer for contracted work.
-Irrespective as to whether the request is for a (short or mid term) contract position in-house, a one-off project found through a 'freelance job' web site or generic community forum advert, ruminating over this, and getting it right, can be the source of a lot of stress and sleepless nights; is the quote too big, too small; was the time-frame over-estimated, ad infinitum until the restless wee-hours of the morning.
+One the most troublesome issues to deal with when working independently relates to how much the freelance designer (artist, programmer, etc.) should be charging a client or customer for contracted work.
+Irrespective as to whether the request is for a contract position (short or mid term) in-house or just a one-off project found through a ‘freelance job’ website or generic community forum advert, ruminating over this and getting it right can be the source of a lot of stress and sleepless nights; is the quote too big, too small; was the time-frame over-estimated, ad infinitum until the wee-hours of the morning.

-This need not be the case as calculating potential hourly, or project, rates may not be quite as arbitrary as it might first appear because, thankfully, a number sources exist online that can be used for this very purpose - working out freelance rates - it's just a matter of knowing where to look and how to use the data and information available.
+Calculating potential hourly or project rates isn’t quite as arbitrary as it may at first appear because, thankfully, a number sources exist online can be used for this very purpose – working out freelance rates – it’s just a matter of knowing where to look and how to use the data and information available.

-Before getting to the root of the problem, the money, a moment must to be taken to address some of the obvious and fundamental elements of any agreed-upon work; what exactly is the freelance individual being asked to produce.
-This 'stuff' matters because it is not wholly atypical to end up grudgingly producing more content than was originally requested, typically because the client abuses the business relationship to push for more than was agreed upon at time of project sign-off.
+Before getting to the root of the problem, the money, a moment needs to be taken to address some of the obvious and fundamental elements of any agreed-upon work; what exactly is the freelance individual being asked to produce.
+This ‘stuff’ matters because it is not wholly atypical to end up grudgingly producing more content than was originally requested because the client abuses the business relationship (the desire to put food on the table) to push for more than was agreed at time of project sign-off.

-Note: it should be highlighted here that, as the saying goes, "verbal agreements are worth the paper they are written on", i.e. "nothing".
-So whilst the freelancing individual can 'agree' to the production of content verbally or casually, doing so does not necessarily mean, at the very least, a binding contract has been made.
-It's critically important to understand this point because the ramifications of 'verbal', 'casual', 'written', 'formal', and other forms of agreement, differ in the Real World™ - each can, and often do, imply differentiated interpretation of specific rights, responsibilities and obligations in law - this is why the suggestion to seek advice from a suitably qualified Legal, Tax and/or Employment professional specialising in freelance work is made, and why the individuals 'position' aught to be made explicitly clear from the start when carrying out work for other people.
+Note: it should be highlighted here that, as the saying goes, “verbal agreements are worth the paper they are written on” – “nothing” in other words.
+So whilst the freelancing individual can ‘agree’ to the production of content verbally or casually, doing so does not necessarily mean a binding contract has been made.
+It’s very important to understand this point because the ramifications of ‘verbal’, ‘casual’, ‘written’, ‘formal’, and other forms of agreement, differ in the Real World™ – each can, and often do, imply differentiated interpretation of specific rights, responsibilities and obligations – this is why the suggestion to seek advice from a suitably qualified Legal, Tax and/or Employment professional specialising in freelance work is made, and why the individuals ‘position’ aught to be made explicitly clear from the start when carrying out work for other people.

 • What game engine is the content for.

-• Are assets to be worked on by others.
+• Are assets to be handed to others for further work.

 • Are source files to be included.